"對不起, 原諒我, 謝謝你, 我愛你, I am sorry, forgive me, thank you, I love you." True words to your body when your body's ill, said Lao He Shang Chin Kung

 "Loneliness exists so does happiness"

-"A lie is a debt to the true, sooner or later the debt's paid"
+"A lie's a debt to the true, sooner or later the debt's paid"

 "Miners work in the dark, they see everything"